 Verifying that the additional assumptions required by Theorem~\ref{thm1}'s asymptotic results hold proves to be more challenging.
 We write $f(y) = O(g(y))$ if $\lvert f \rvert$ is bounded above by $g$, $f(y) = o(g(y))$ if $f$ is dominated by $g$, $f(y) = \Omega(g(y))$ if $f$ is bounded below by $g$, and $f(y) = \omega(g(y))$ if $f$ dominates $g$, all in asymptotics with respect to $n$ and $J$.
 Further, a subscript ``P'' might be added to these bounds, denoting a convergence in probability.
 Now, note that $c(\delta, \overline{M}(J))(1 + \log(K))/(np_n) = O(J)$ for fixed $p_n$ and as $J/n \rightarrow m > 0$.
 Then the conditions associated with Equation~\eqref{thm1:convergence} and Equation~\eqref{thm1:convergence-in-prob} hold so long as $\mathbb{E}_{P_0}[\tilde{\theta}_{p_n,n}(\tilde{k}_{p_n,n})-\theta_0] = \omega(J)$ and $\tilde{\theta}_{p_n,n}(\tilde{k}_{p_n,n})-\theta_0 = \omega_P(J)$, respectively.

 These requirements do not seem particularly restrictive given that the complexity of the problem generally increases as a function of the number of features.
 There are many more entries in the covariance matrix requiring estimation than there are observations.
+This intuition is corroborated by our extensive simulation study in the following section.
 Consistent estimation in terms of the Frobenius risk is therefore not possible in high-dimensions without additional assumptions about the data-generating process.
-This intuition is corroborated by our extensive simulation study in the following section.

 Some additional insight might be gained by identifying conditions under which these assumptions are \textit{unmet} for popular structural beliefs about the true covariance matrix.
-In particular, we consider the sparse covariance matrices defined in \citet{bickelb:2008} and accompanying hard-thresholding estimators (see Section~\ref{supp:thresh-est} of the Online Supplement):
+In particular, we consider the sparse covariance matrices defined in~\citet{bickelb:2008} and accompanying hard-thresholding estimators (see Section~\ref{supp:thresh-est} of the Online Supplement):